SB 1383 Information and Resources

 - Green Waste - Businesses utilizing a landscaping company for green waste services need to inform the landscaping company of current State requirements and advise them to divert green waste from the landfill.

-- Food Waste - A this time, there is no change to current bins and waste disposal process for Placentia multi-family residents.
+- Food Waste - A this time, there is no change to the current bins and waste disposal process for Placentia multi-family residents.
 The City of Placentia is actively working with Republic Services to establish organics collection services.
 More information will be posted when it becomes available.

 - Green Waste - Multi-Family Residential Complexes utilizing a landscaping company for green waste services need to inform the landscaping company of current State requirements and advise them to divert green waste from the landfill.